-AI Customer Service for Small Businesses: What to Deploy Now
+AI Customer Service for Small Business: What to Automate

 If you run a service business — a salon, a law office, a plumbing company, a dental practice — and you’ve been fielding the same 15 customer questions over and over again, you’ve probably wondered whether AI can handle some of that.
 It can.
 But the line between “this AI is helpful” and “this AI is making customers angry” is narrower than the vendors will tell you.